-If you've not yet taken time to explore self-love, it's high time to lock the door, pull the curtains and switch off your phone.
+If you've not yet explored the delights of self-love, it's time to lock the door, pull the curtains and switch off your phone.

-It can be intimidating to hear about the great sex 'other people' are having, especially if you believe you are the only one who's not experiencing regular fireworks or squirt-fests.
+It can be intimidating (and boring) to hear about all the great sex other people are having, especially if you suspect you are the only one who's not experiencing regular fireworks or squirt fests.

-We meet many women who believe something is 'wrong' with them for this exact reason.
-There really isn't - for women, having an orgasm is often a learned thing, like riding a bike.
-It's tricky, but once you get the hang of it, it's bloody marvellous!
+We meet many women & vulva owners who believe something is wrong with them for this exact reason.
+There isn't - it's perfectly normal.
+For us clit owners, having an orgasm is a learned thing.
+It can be tricky, but once you get the hang of it, it's bloody marvellous!

 Unfair, much?

-For many of us, masturbation teaches us how to have orgasms.
+The truth is that masturbation teaches the majority of us how to have orgasms.

 How to Masturbate

-Starting with just your fingers - because they are fantastic sex toys - and a little lube is the best way.
-Your fingers have an immediate feel and translate the sensations into tiny messages for your brain: soft, coarse, wet and so on.
+Starting with just your fingers - because they are fantastic sex toys - and some lube is the best way.
+Your fingers have an immediate feel and translate the sensations into messages for your brain: soft, coarse, wet, and so on.
 Feel your way around, feel the folds, the texture of your labia and the slickness as your body gets more turned on.

 If you feel comfortable, why not grab a mirror and have a look as well?
 Colours and shapes change as the body becomes aroused, which can be damn exciting!